Jaseci-Labs/JaseciForge/website/docs/cli/add-module.md

 # Add Module

-The `add-module` command creates a new module in your JaseciStack project with a complete structure including components, API integration, and state management.
+The `add-module` command lets you add a new module to your JaseciStack project, with support for multiple nodes and advanced configuration options.

 ## Usage